 Another important component to achieving your goals is to take action.
 Create goals that put you 100% in control through your own actions.

 When drafting your SMART goal, think of actions that you can do.
-For example, if your overall goal is to eat healthier, your goal should focus on activities that you can do, like bringing your lunch or planning your meals.
+For example, if your overall goal is to eat healthier, your goal should focus on activities that you can do, like making your lunch or planning your meals.

 Sometimes goals that are specific and measurable aren’t action-oriented.
 For example, if you want to reach 7.5% A1C or reduce your blood pressure, both are specific and measurable, but not 100% under your control.
 Individuals with diabetes may have specific long-term goals but in order to reach these outcomes, use the SMART goal strategy to break them down.